mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 | 8 | All bladed weapons, stunners| All visible armor |
 |9+| All weapons| All armor

-THE LAW & TRAVELLERS A planet’s Law Level can be used to determine the Travellers’ interactions with the law.
-In each of the following situations, roll 2D, add the listed modifiers and if the total is equal to or lower than the planet’s Law Level, the Travellers are investigated or challenged by agents of planetary law enforcement.
+THE LAW & TRAVELLERS A planet's Law Level can be used to determine the Travellers' interactions with the law.
+In each of the following situations, roll 2D, add the listed modifiers and if the total is equal to or lower than the planet's Law Level, the Travellers are investigated or challenged by agents of planetary law enforcement.

 Situation DM Response First approach to a planet +0 Check Offworlders wandering the streets of a city (once per day)